Aejis/udoc/spec.md

 #
 ```

-If one or more parameters contains a key/value list - keys can be listed as a
+If one or more parameters contain a key/value list - keys can be listed as a
-params after the corresponding parameter with two spaces identation or can be
+params after the corresponding parameter with two spaces indentation or can be
 listed after the `Options:` keyword.

 ```ruby